Naturopath and Holistic Health Expert

 4. Warm up:

-Lowered vitality combined with chilly, frosty air and a weakened immune system can open the door to colds and flus.
+Lowered vitality combined with chilly, frosty air and a weakened immune system can open the door to colds and flus, or worse.
 Warm foods such as stocks, soups, stews and slow cooked meals are wonderful winter staples, not only for taste and comfort but also as a rich source of nourishment and immune-bolstering nutrients.
 Spice with warming, circulation-enhancing herbs such as cinnamon, ginger, paprika and cayenne.
 Abide by your mother’s sage advice: keep warm when out in the cold!
 Wear hats, gloves or scarfs and avoid getting wet unless you have a very strong constitution.

 5. Sunshine, fresh air and movement: